a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accesibility.md

 - **Page title**
     - Is the page title unique?
-    - Does it describe the page content?
+    - Does it concisely describe the page content?
 - **Headings**
     - Are headings used liberally?
     - Are the levels shown, without skipping any?